AlphamaxMedia/usb-pyromaniac/README.md

 ### Preparing the disk image directory

+There's a script called mkimage-rpi.sh which walks through the steps listed below automatically, including building the partition.txt descriptor file.
+It makes some assumptions about mount point availability, but is otherwise fairly generic.
+It takes as arguments the device node of the drive to image, the size of the rootfs image to create in MiB, and a type prefix which is a free-form string to help specify the directory into which an image should go.
+In general, the rootfs image size should be about +1,000 MiB over the used disk space reported by the df tool.
+On a typical image this will result in only a couple hundred MB of actual free space in the imaged partition, due to losses in filesystem overhead.

+There's also a script called sanitize-rootfs.sh which takes some steps to remove keys and history from the rootfs image.
+It doesn't clear things like chrome caches or desktop preferences.
+The sanitize-rootfs script is separate from the imaging because there are instances where this shouldn't be run (for example, imaging an RPi image destined to run factory test infrastruture).

+Here's the steps to create an image manually:

 Image each partition individually.
 This script is customized for the Rpi scenario, where you have a small FAT32 boot partition and a large EXT4 root partition.